 Your network will be able to tell you which frequency band(s) are in use.
-Contact your local electronics supplier about antennas that operate in your area.
+Contact your local electronics supplier about antennas that operate in the 850MHz or 1900MHz bands.

-Feel free to contact Polygon Technologies with your request for a special antenna.
+Contact Polygon Technologies with your request for a special antenna.